zluo16/coin-change-challenge/README.md

 The smallest denomination, button, is worth 0.6666666 of a cent so the values given don't even break a dollar evenly.

-All this ment that I had to do some research into dynamic programming.
+All this ment that I had to do some research iterative and recursive programming approaches.

 The solution that I found for this was to create a recursive function that takes in an amount of change that we need to account for and a denomination.
 We move down an array of denominations